Parenthood is many things.

-It is the ass-kicking antidote to coercion; dwarfing punitive methods in its ability to shape our children’s behavior.
+It is the ass-kicking antidote to coercion; dwarfing punitive methods in its ability to shape our children’s behaviour.

-Yet, we tend to shy away from it.
+As simple as the idea of connection may sound, we tend to shy away from it.
 Why?
 Because it demands so much more of us than conventional approaches.
 It requires vulnerability.
-It asks us to be brave enough to look in the mirror and analyze the root cause of own emotional triggers, while simultaneously shattering the notion that all parenting challenges can be solved if only we can fix our children’s flaws.
+It asks us to be brave enough to look in the mirror and analyze the root cause of our own emotional triggers.
+It shatters the illusion that parenting is about fixing our children – because it isn’t.
+Parenting is all about us.

-One if the greatest obstacles we face is the cultural belief that an absence of coercive discipline is evidence of parental apathy.
-That when parents fail to control their children through fear-inducing techniques that anarchy will break loose.
-That children will run wild and that chaos will prevail.
+One of the greatest obstacles we face is the cultural belief that an absence of coercive discipline is evidence of parental apathy.
+That when parents fail to control their children through fear-inducing techniques, anarchy will break loose.
+Children will run wild and chaos will prevail!

 Taking a positive approach means using connection as a tool; strengthening and refining its power as our relationships naturally deepen.
-In contrast, mainstream discipline uses connection as a weapon; leveraging it against children, weakening the very relationships it is intended to reinforce.
+In contrast, mainstream discipline uses connection as a weapon; leveraging it against children and weakening the very relationships it is intended to reinforce.

-Thankfully, there is a BETTER way.
+Thankfully, there’s a BETTER way.
 Here are four practical tips to avoid time outs and other punishments on a daily basis.

 When a child makes a mistake or is hurt, their thinking brain shuts down and their emotional brain takes over.
 When a child is in this state, learning is impossible.

-We need to connect on an emotional level first.
+So we need to connect on an emotional level first.
 Hug your child, sit with them, empathize and resist the temptation to correct the behavior.
 Recognize that they have lost a little dignity and may feel embarrassed, scared and confused.
-Teaching a lesson is rarely an emergency, so leave it for later (maybe five minutes, five hours or five days from now, depending on the situation and age of your child).
+Teaching a lesson is rarely an emergency, so leave it for later (maybe five minutes, five hours or five days from now – depending on the situation and age of your child).

-This helps children process their emotions while making logical sense of what really happened, laying the foundation for a lesson to be learned and emotions to be regulated.
+This helps children process their emotions while making logical sense of what really happened.
+It lays the foundation for a lesson to be learned and emotions to be regulated.

-The original theory underpinning time out was a good one – give children ‘time out’ to reflect on their behavior so that they can make a better choice next time.
+The original theory underpinning “time out” was a good one – give children time away to reflect on their behavior so that they can make a better choice next time.
 But, in practice, it doesn’t matter what we say (or intend), it matters how a child feels.
 Sending a child into isolation can lead to feelings of abandonment, shame and rejection.
-There is a better way.

 This time is an investment in your child’s emotional well-being.
 You’re building your child’s confidence and solidifying their trust in you; in the future they’ll feel safe to come to you in a time of crisis.

-I recently found an incredible Time In Toolkit, designed specifically to help parents create a calming space for children aged 3-9+ years.
-It is a beautifully designed kit, which helps us lead and guide children by example, while nurturing their emotional intelligence.
+I recently found an incredible Time In Toolkit, that’s beautifully and specifically designed to help parents create a calming space for children aged 3-9+ years.
+It shows us how to lead and guide children by example, while nurturing their emotional intelligence.

 The impact of expectations cannot be underestimated.
 John Milton famously said, “The mind can make a heaven out of hell or a hell out of heaven.”